keith-turner/ecoji/docs/encoding.md

 corresponds with its 10-bit ordinal for encoding.
 For more information see [emojis.md](emojis.md).

+To test new implementations of Ecoji, look at the [test script](../test_scripts/README.md).

 ## Versions

 Ecoji currently has two versions that each have their own sets of emojis.